 Once the initial pressure has abated, the aphids are free to feed.

-There are several other honeydew-producing insects and pests such as cicadas, scale insects, and even some species of caterpillar.
+There are several other insects and pests that produce honeydew, such as cicadas, scale insects, and even some species of caterpillars.

 Meanwhile, species of bees and wasps actually harvest the honeydew and use it to create a type of honey, which can also lead to a decreased pollination of flowering plants.